2. Who We Are

 d) processing is necessary to protect the vital interests of you or of another natural person;

-All Cookies used by and on our website are used in accordance with current English and EU Cookie Law.
-Cookies are deactivated until you accept the usage on the consent pop-up message on top of this page.
+All Cookies used by and on our website are used in accordance with current English and EU Cookie Laws.
+Cookies are deactivated until you accept the usage on the consent pop-up message at the top of this page.

 A few of the cookies we use last only for the duration of your web session and expire when you close your browser.
 Other cookies are used to remember you when you return to the site and will last for longer.